Cyber attacks on governments are on the rise

 Securing Government Data & Systems

-As government works to secure its systems, it cannot ignore the potential risks exposed when working with unsecured cloud vendors.
+As governments work to secure their systems, they cannot ignore the potential risks exposed when working with unsecured cloud vendors.
 A recent study examined reports of data breaches in 2018 and found that “61% of U.S. data breaches occurred as a result of unsecured third-party cloud solutions.”

 Considerations for State & Local Government